 The packet states which type of meat is in the food

 There were a lot of bags of dog food which were just “meat” or a type of “meat meal”.
 I quickly decided I needed to know what was in the food before giving it to my dog.
 I started making a list of all the dog foods which specifically said what meat the food was made from and their prices.
 This helped to narrow down my choice a bit but I still had 8 to choose from.
-However, 2 of the 8 were made up of dried chicken which I wasn’t as comfortable with.

 The food had to have a high proportion of meat